 Your Maui fishing charter is not guaranteed.
 Bottom fishing does have slightly better catch odds than sport fishing, but even on bottom fishing trips you might not catch a single fish.
 Fishing is fishing, after all.
-It happens.
 It is beyond my (or the captain’s) control, and no discounts will be given if you don’t catch a fish.

 Your odds of catching

 While the following statement is by no means scientific, over the years we’ve come up with a pretty good “guestimate.”